Captain Carlos Hank

-Sheriff Douglas Gillespie created LVMPD’s Office of Internal Oversight in February of 2012, to provide a continual review process for all issues surrounding the use of deadly force by police officers.
+In February 2012, Sheriff Douglas Gillespie created LVMPD's Office of Internal Oversight to provide a continual review process for all issues surrounding the use of deadly force by police officers.
+In the years since 2012, the bureau has evolved into what is now the Internal Oversight and Constitutional Policing Bureau (IOCP).
+The IOCP consists of three sections: Critical Incident Review Team (CIRT), Force Investigation Team (FIT) and Office of Internal Oversight (OIO), all of which perform a critical role in the process first outlined by Sheriff Gillespie.
 As an agency that places the highest value in human life, we are committed to reducing the number of deadly force incidents by our officers and providing more public accountability and transparency in all areas related to the responsibilities of our police officers and the use of deadly force.

 Our vision is to significantly reduce deadly force incidents.
 We will accomplish this by providing a continuous critical review in order to be more accountable to the community.

-The goals of the Office of Internal Oversight are based upon seven fundamentals of Policy, Training, Tactics, Leadership, Investigations, Accountability, and Community Inclusion.
+The goals of the IOCP Bureau are based upon seven fundamentals of Policy, Training, Tactics, Leadership, Investigations, Accountability and Community Inclusion.

 Ensure LVMPD policies are current, relevant, and meet the criteria of constitutional policing.

 Ensure training that allows officers to police safely and effectively within the guidelines of LVMPD Policy and law.

 Ensure tactics employed by police officers are safe and reflect the appropriate level of force while emphasizing de-escalation.

 Ensure leadership is provided to officers in order to uphold the standards of LVMPD policy, training, tactics and law.

 Conduct timely, thorough, objective and independent investigations based upon the standards of LVMPD Policy and law.